prof-tejera/assignment-3-cwelect1/README.md

 # Assignment 3 (A3)

 GRADER NOTES - Bugs/Features That Need Fix'n
  - Workout Page - query params loading in queue, but not creating queue on screen.
-This has been the bain of my existence.
-                  I've easted so much time trying to get this working.
-I had it working and must have deleted the code, casue it isn't working anymore.
- - WorkoutView line 67 - I am forced to add addWorkoutHistory to the effect array.
-This causes an infinite loop.
-Haven't figured out how to avoid this.
-Because I MUST add this to be able to deploy to gh-page, the app is broken.
-If I leave it our, it warns but works.
+If you copy thw URL and enter in new browser, it works.
+Apparently, persisted state (local storage) is messing me up.
- - Add Timer Page - Control alignment () varies when switching types.
+ - Add Timer Page - Control alignment varies when switching types.
 Going back to CSS school
  - DRY - I was going to dry this up, but time ran out
  - Edit Timer - not implemented at all (yet)
  - History Page - I haven't created the content of history page.
 I'm just logging the workout history to console.